arian-amador/AirSimContainer/README.md

 A Linux container running Unity3D & AirSim.

+*Note: nvidia-docker2 is required to run this container.*

 # Building the Unity3D Docker Container

 Building the container will take a while.